-The simulator was designed as a target for the programming exercises in compiler courses at Rice, specifically the local register allocator and local instruction scheduler labs in the introductory course, COMP 412, and the optimizer lab in the scalar optimization course, COMP 512.
-The simulator has internal configuration parameters that change the number and type of operations allowed in a given cycle, that change the latencies of opertions, and that change the set of allowed ILOC operations.
+The simulator was designed as a target for the programming exercises in c ompiler courses at Rice.
+It has internal configuration parameters that change the number and type of operations allowed in a given cycle, that change the latencies of operations, and that change the set of allowed ILOC operations.
 These parameters allow one code base to generate the simulator for multiple programming assignments, with minimal source-level changes.
+Refer to Section 6 for the specific configuration parameters compiled into the simulator provided for your class.

 Roadmap This document describes the operation of the simulator.
 Section 2 describes the various command-line options that can control the simulator's behavior.
 Section 3 describes the ILOC virtual machine, the operations that it supports, and their formats and effects.
-Section 4 provides a brief discussion of the three mechanisms for initializing data memory in the ILOC virtual machine.
+Section 4 explains the command-line options to control instruction synchronization: stalls and interlocks.
 Section 5 describes the execution tracing facility and the information that it provides.
-Finally, Section 6 describes the ILOC virtual machine configurations supported for different programming assignments, including machine parameters and operation latencies.
+Finally, Section 6 describes the ILOC virtual machine configurations supported for different programming assignments, including machine parameters, interlocks, and operation latencies.